-Employers in all 50 states have the duty to provide workers’ compensation coverage according to their respective state’s laws and regulations.
+Employer’s Responsibilities in all 50 states are to provide workers’ compensation coverage according to their respective state’s laws and regulations.
 The laws in some states provide an exception for some very small employers and allow some large employers to be self-insuring.
 In addition to providing coverage, however, employers may have additional responsibilities.
 These responsibilities include:

 - Posting notices of compliance with the workers’ compensation law of the state at each work site

 - Making sure that reports of injuries are made to the appropriate workers’ compensation office

 - Providing a written report of all accidents resulting in injury in which a worker loses a certain amount of time

 - Providing immediate emergency medical treatment for employees who sustain on-the-job injuries

 - Fulfilling all requests for further information requested by the state’s workers’ compensation enforcement agency

 - Furnishing medical attention if the worker is unable or unwilling to find a physician on his or her own